 Alexander wanted to be the 13th God and as a result, made the 13th statue on the place of his capital.
-Instead, he died and people start believing that his will to be the 13th God (12 gods, one for each month) results into his death.
-This also led to the belief of unlucky number 13.
+Instead, he died and people started believing that his will to be the 13th God (12 gods, one for each month) resulted in his death.
+This also led to the belief in the unlucky number 13.

 In the ancient Egyptian culture, number 13 points towards immortality or death.
 It also indicates the end of life or afterlife.
 In Egyptian mythology, there are 13 steps on the ladder, which leads to eternity.

-In the Persian myth, each month is associated with a constellation and these constellations rules for thousand years.
+In the Persian myth, each month is associated with a constellation, and these constellations rule for thousand years.
 After the twelve constellations, they assumed that there would be chaos and connected it to the number 13.